enkodellc/blazorboilerplate/README.md

 - Prerequisite: Install [Docker Desktop](https://go.microsoft.com/fwlink/?linkid=847268)
 - Include / Reload **docker-compose** project in solution.
 - [Do Docker stuff](https://docs.docker.com/v17.09/docker-for-windows/install/) - I don't have much experience with Docker.
+- In the command line go to the Utils folder and run "docker-compose build".
+Once complete run "docker-compose up"
 - The following will happen in the **browser** with ASPNETCORE_ENVIRONMENT=Development:
-- Connecting via localhost in chrome or firefox will work until you attempt to login.
-Clicking login you will get a console error: "Cannot assign requested address (localhost:port)" because the js client is trying to connect to your local machine rather than the docker container.
+- Connecting via localhost in chrome or firefox: You will get a console error: "Cannot assign requested address (localhost:port)" - because the js client is trying to connect to your local machine rather than the docker container.
+Login will not work.
-- Connecting over external ip address: Will work, but you will get a console error in the following scenarios:
+- Connecting over external ip address/dns: Login will work, but you will get a console error in the following scenarios:
-- in chrome over http: Cannot read property 'register' of undefined
+- In chrome over http: Cannot read property 'register' of undefined.
+Login works.
+After login: There is no additional error.
-- in chrome over https: DOMException: Failed to register a ServiceWorker for scope ('https://x.x.x.x:port/') with script ('https://x.x.x.x:port/service-worker.js'): An SSL certificate error occurred when fetching the script.
+- In chrome over https: 1) An SSL certificate error occurred when fetching the script; 2) DOMException: Failed to register a ServiceWorker for scope ('https://x.x.x.x:port/') with script ('https://x.x.x.x:port/service-worker.js'); Login works.
+After login: There is no additional error.
-- in firefox over http: navigator.serviceWorker is undefined
+- In firefox over http: 1) navigator.serviceWorker is undefined.
+Login works.
+After login: WebSocket is not in the OPEN state
-- in firefox over https: No error until after you login.
-After login you will get error: WebSocket is not in the OPEN state.
-The setting ServerCertificateCustomValidationCallback = () => { return true; }   prevents the ssl error.
+- In firefox over https: 1) No errors.
+Login works.
+After login: WebSocket is not in the OPEN state.
+- In ASPNETCORE_ENVIRONMENT=Production: http will redirect to https.
+If you are using a self signed/invalid ssl certificate the following will occur:
-- In ASPNETCORE_ENVIRONMENT=Production: Same as above except http will redirect to https
+- In chrome or firefox over https: Same as above except login will fail.
+After login attempt: There was an unhandled exception on the current circuit, so this circuit will be terminated.
+- Note: In Production, if the httpClientHandler server certificate validation returns false (caused by a self signed/invalid ssl certificate) then the login will fail.
+In Development, overriding the certificate validation via ServerCertificateCustomValidationCallback = () => { return true; } prevents the ssl cert validation from failing which causes the login to succeed.

 ### Azure Support
 - [Azure Hosting Wiki](https://github.com/enkodellc/blazorboilerplate/wiki/Hosting-Blazor-boilerplate-on-Microsoft-Azure)